johngallagher/jar-jar-gone/source/2016-04-05-what-is-an-api.html.md

 Fed up of copy and pasting between different systems?
 APIs can help.

 Want to pull out the data from one website and do some cool stuff with it?
-APIs are the bomb.
+APIs are great.

 READMORE